sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

-drain workloads of a node to move them to another node: kubectl drain node-1
+drain workloads of a node to move them to another node: kubectl drain node-1 k drain --ignore-daemonsets node01

+if a pod is not part of a Repliset: lost forever: k drain node01 --force --ignore-daemonsets

 pods are gracefully terminated , and recreated on another , no pods can be scheduled on this drained node: